 Dear participant,

-My name is and I am currently studying at the University of Greenwich for my degree in .
-As part of my studies I am undertaking a research study entitled .
+My name is Kirk Hogden and I am currently studying at the University of Greenwich for my degree in BSc H GAMES DESIGN & DEVELOPMENT.
+As part of my studies I am undertaking a research study entitled Adaptive Soundtracks in Video Games.

 Invitation